ddev/ddev/docs/content/users/install/docker-installation.md

     #### Migrating Projects from Docker Desktop to Colima

+    !!!tip "Docker Desktop may have left a bad `config.json`" Remove the `credsStore` line in `~/.docker/config.json` if you have trouble running `ddev start` with a project you’ve migrated.

     Move your project databases from Docker Desktop to Colima:

     1. Make sure all your projects are listed in [`ddev list`](../usage/commands.md#list).